Taxation - Taxpayer Protection Pledge

 Taxation - Personal Income Tax

 As your Governor, I will work with members of the General Assembly to abolish the personal income tax in Indiana.
+Nine states don't have a personal income tax and Indiana should be #10.

 Nine states do not tax personal income: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.